-NOTE: NOTE: The Appendices were originally developed for Canadia operations, and provide examples only, based on Canadian a international resources.
-If your operation is outside of Canadia following information may be relevant to you.
-It is recomment you check whether country-specific requirements or guidance available instead. and la, the Ided that -- ----------------------------- a) When to Test Well Water
+NOTE: NOTE: The Appendices were originally developed for Canadian operations, and provide examples only, based on Canadian and international resources.
+If your operation is outside of Canada, the following information may be relevant to you.
+It is recommended th you check whether country-specific requirements or guidance are available instead. at -- ---- a) When to Test Well Water